deepaksood619/deepaksood619.github.io/docs/decentralized-applications/development-tools.md

 Ocean provides the next generation of tools to unlock data at a large scale.
 Ocean makes it easy to publish and consume data services.

+### DEXTools

+**This is an all-in-one tool for new crypto tokens.** It tracks real-time prices, transactions, liquidity, charts, and more.

+**What’s cool about it:** I don't know how to read a smart contract perfectly (your boy was only blessed with a double-digit IQ), but Dextools helps out by giving insights into:

+- whether or not that specific token has a verified contract
+- whether it’s safe or a scam
+- the latest transactions for that token

+### TokenSniffer

+This is a tool that analyzes the token’s smart contract, tokenomics, holders, etc, and then **generates a security audit score for that specific token.**

+**What’s cool about it:** TokenSniffer tells you stuff like if...

+- The token is sellable or just a honeypot scam
+- The contract source is verified
+- The creator wallet holds more than 5% of the circulating token supply
+- There’s adequate liquidity for the token

 ### Others

 - [NEAR Protocol | Reimagine your World](https://near.org/)